shuaiju-ccs/Shuai_finaltest_2304_p2/README.md

 This "Add web app python file" is used for python code for the web app.

-This "Add the template file" is used as the template for the web app.
+This "Add the template file" is used for the template for the web app.